HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 ## Volume Fusion for pretraining
-For Volume Fusion, we need to  create a validation dataset that contains fused volumes and the ground truth for the pretext task in the self-supervised learning.
+For Volume Fusion, we need to  create a validation dataset that contains fused volumes and the ground truth for the pretext task, i.e., a pseudo-segmentation task.
 Do this by runing the following command:

 ```bash
 pymic_preprocess config/luna_data/preprocess_volumefusion.cfg